Introducing Soda Cleanse: From Detection to Remediation

 What's Next

 Private Preview is the beginning.
-We're using early access to make sure agents produce proposals that are accurate enough to approve quickly, and to understand how different governance setups affect the steward review workflow.
+We're working closely with early stewards and record owners to make sure agents produce proposals accurate enough to approve quickly, and to understand how different governance setups affect the review workflow.

-As agents accumulate approval history specific to your organization's data standards, the review queue gets shorter.
-The goal isn't just automated remediation.
-It's remediation that gets smarter over time, without requiring your team to maintain it.
+As agents accumulate approval history specific to an organization's data standards, the review queue gets shorter.
+Cleanse is designed to get smarter with every decision a steward makes.

 An MCP endpoint is on the roadmap.
 It will let external agents participate in the remediation workflow directly: driving triage, proposing fixes, and eventually closing the loop without a human for the fix types that have earned it.